When Cherise Orange took a job as a Planner with Santa Clara County’s Parks and Recreation Department in 2016, she...

 Emma believes that progressive climate action can be implemented a lot faster through nonprofit and community work.
 She has done several community-based research projects focused on environmental justice locally: from equitable park funding to addressing air pollution burdens for school children.
 She also did outreach and communications work for the Sunrise Movement and the City of Sunnyvale, and supported Catholic Relief Services (an international NGO) with their climate smart agriculture portfolio.
 Emma now lives in Seattle, working with the International Rescue Committee as a Financial Literacy Associate.

-Kian is a soon-to-be UCLA graduate who enjoys working on a wide variety of sustainability projects ranging from facility audits to bees.
+Kian is a UCLA graduate who enjoys working on a wide variety of sustainability projects ranging from facility audits to bees.
 He is currently exploring how to transform his passion into a career.
-The Leadership Academy showed him the diverse ways people can get involved and contribute to something they support.
+He graduated from the Green Foothills Leadership Program in 2021.
+The program showed him the diverse ways people can get involved and contribute to something they support.

 Kenny has experience in trail maintenance and fuel reduction on top of creating and facilitating informational, artistic, and community workshops.
 He is actively advocating for immigrant, land, and tenant rights, and is exploring more ways to be involved with local education, advocacy, and conservation efforts.